apache/pulsar/site2/docs/admin-get-started.md

 </TabItem>
 <TabItem value="Java">

 To use the Java admin API, instantiate a {@inject: javadoc:PulsarAdmin:/admin/org/apache/pulsar/client/admin/PulsarAdmin} object, and specify a URL for a Pulsar broker and a {@inject: javadoc:PulsarAdminBuilder:/admin/org/apache/pulsar/client/admin/PulsarAdminBuilder}.
-The following is a minimal example using `localhost`:
+The following is a minimal example using `localhost`.

 ```java
 String url = "http://localhost:8080";